+Hypodrin contains Midodrine Hydrochloride which is used in the ascites.
+Ascites is the most common complication of liver cirrhosis.
+Midodrine is a vasoconstrictor that improves splanchnic and systemic hemodynamics, reduces ascites.
 An ethanolamine derivative that is an adrenergic alpha agonist.
-It is used as a vasoconstrictor agent in the treatment of orthostatic hypotension.
 Administration of midodrine results in a rise in standing, sitting, and supine systolic and diastolic blood pressure in patients with orthostatic hypotension of various etiologies.

 MODE OF ACTION: